simon-ritchie/apysc/docs_src/source/display_object_parent.md

 rectangle: ap.Rectangle = sprite.graphics.draw_rect(
     x=50, y=50, width=50, height=50)

-# Remove the rectangle from the parent and nothing displays
+# Remove the rectangle from the parent, and nothing displays
 # on the stage.
 rectangle.remove_from_parent()